r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 This module is capable of accessing data across guilds, and will send a message containing the message content in the guild the command was run in.<br>
 The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.

-# administration.listen
-## Module Explanation
-This module is designed to bridge two differnet discord channels to each other, independent of the guild.
-All messages sent in any one channel are mirrored to the second channel.
-The goal of this module is to enable cross-guild interactions
-## Intent Usage
-This module uses the Message Content intent when forwarding messages between channels.
-In order to forward the messages between channels access to the message content is essential.
-## Video Demonstration
-In the video administration.listen-message_content_1.mov, you can see me sending a message in the channel, and then later the bot sending a message from the #dev-only channel in a differnet guild.<br>
-In the screenshot administration.listen-message_content_2.png, you can see the other end of this link, having recieved the first message from the original guild, and having send the second message in that guild.
-## Data Handling
-Full message content of all messages sent in configured channels will be copied to the other channel, which may be in an arbitrary guild.<br>
-This module is capable of accessing data across guilds, and is designed to mirror message content from one guild to another, depending on setup and configuration.<br>
-The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.

 # fun.autoreact
 ## Module Explanation
 This module searches for substrings having been sent in a configured guild.
 If those substrings have been detected in a sent message, the bot will add a configured reaction automatically.